Topological defects promote layer formation in Myxococcus xanthus colonies

 For $-1/2$ defects, the fit (blue curve) closely matches the data (grey points, \cref{midline-flow-fits}).
 However, in front of $+1/2$ defects, the fit (red curve) qualitatively departs from the data (black points, \cref{midline-flow-fits}).
 Whereas for $+1/2$ defects our model predicts a negative velocity $v_x<0$ everywhere along the defect midline, we measure a positive velocity $v_x>0$ for $x\lesssim -10$ $\mu$m (\cref{midline-flow-fits}), indicating that cells in this region flow toward the defect core, opposite to the overall motion of the defect.
 In the following, we propose a possible explanation for this observation.
 Our model so far assumed that, under compression, cells are readily extruded from the cell monolayer.
-Accordingly, we assumed that the cell density is uniform ($\rho(\mathbf{r})=\rho_0$) and, hence, we neglected pressure gradients in \cref{eq force-balance-main}.
+Accordingly, we assumed that the cell density is uniform ($\rho(\bm{r})=\rho_0$) and, hence, we neglected pressure gradients in \cref{eq force-balance-main}.
 However, if cells are not readily extruded, the non-uniform flows around a $+1/2$ defect produce compression in the cell monolayer, leading to a pressure increase in front of $+1/2$ defects.
 The resulting pressure gradient drives an additional flow toward the defect core, which might account for the measured net counterflow.
-To probe this idea, we generalized our active nematic model to allow for a non-uniform cell density $\rho(\mathbf{r})$ and the associated pressure gradients (\hyperref[theory]{Supplementary Text}).
+To probe this idea, we generalized our active nematic model to allow for a non-uniform cell density $\rho(\bm{r})$ and the associated pressure gradients (\hyperref[theory]{Supplementary Text}).
 The force balance then reads

 and we assume a linear equation of state $P(\rho) = B\left[\rho-\rho_0\right]/\rho_0 + P(\rho_0)$, where $B$ is the bulk modulus of the monolayer.
 With additional assumptions about the rate of cell extrusion (\hyperref[theory]{Supplementary Text}), this extended model produces counterflow, as shown by the fit of the predicted midline velocity (yellow curve in \cref{midline-flow-fits}, \hyperref[theory]{Supplementary Text}).
-Gaining further insight into the physical origin of the counterflow will require future experiments that can accurately measure the cell density and mechanical stress around defects.
+Gaining further insight into the physical origin of the counterflow will require future experiments that can accurately measure the cell density and mechanical stress around defects, for example employing cell segmentation algorithms and traction force microscopy, respectively.